 The majority of the seats you sit on for the rides are already wet from the hundreds of times the ride has already gone around and a lot of that water remains in the base of the rides vessel.

-My brother found out the hard way on Jurassic Park River Adventure, I’ll never forget the look on his face, he was soaked!
+My brother found that out the hard way on Jurassic Park River Adventure, I’ll never forget the look on his face, he was soaked!

-4. There Are “People Dryers”
+6. There Are “People Dryers”

 At the exit of each of the water rides, there is a people dryer.
 These dryers cost $5 and allow you to stand inside what I can only describe as a giant hairdryer.

 The dryer lasts around 3 – 5 minutes, and you can exit out of either of the sides at any time if you get bored, find it uncomfortable or have dried off completely.

-As there are giant exits either side this process doesn’t feel claustrophobic and is actually a great way to dry off quickly and continue enjoying your day at the park.
+As there are giant exits on either side this process doesn’t feel claustrophobic and is actually a great way to dry off quickly and continue enjoying your day at the park.

-5. You Can Bring A Change Of Clothes
+7. You Can Bring A Change Of Clothes

-If you didn’t bring a change of clothes with you, but would still like to get changed you could purchase a new t-shirt and a pair of shorts from one of the gift stores.
+And of course, if you didn’t bring a change of clothes with you, but would still like to get changed you could purchase a new t-shirt and a pair of shorts from one of the gift stores.

-6. You Can Bring Or Buy A Poncho & Wear It On The Rides
+8. You Can Bring Or Buy A Poncho & Wear It On The Rides